fmager/real-time/m0_introduction/s0_intro_to_computing.md

 [Futhark](https://futhark-lang.org/) is a language made specifically for replacing the parts of your code which need to be fast.
-As such it is not a general language and can make opinionated choices which allows it to generate more performant programs.
+As such it is not a general language and can make opinionated choices which allows it to generate more performant code.